Phirxian/phd-airphen-alignment/README.md

 + match keypoint of each spectral band to a reference (570 or 710 seem the most valuable -> number of matches)
 + filter matches (distance, position, angle) to remove false positive one (pre-affine transform give epipolar line properties)
 + findHomography between detected/filtered keypoints with RANSAC
++ perspective correction between each spectral band to the reference
++ estimate reprojection error (rmse+std near to 1 pixel)
++ crop each spectral bands to the minimal bbox

 ![alt text](figures/prespective-feature-matching.jpg "feature matching")